mxenabled/mx-platform-go/docs/AccountResponse.md

 `func (o *AccountResponse) UnsetPropertyType()`

 UnsetPropertyType ensures that no value is present for PropertyType, not even an explicit nil
-### GetPropertyTypeName

-`func (o *AccountResponse) GetPropertyTypeName() string`

-GetPropertyTypeName returns the PropertyTypeName field if non-nil, zero value otherwise.

-### GetPropertyTypeNameOk

-`func (o *AccountResponse) GetPropertyTypeNameOk() (*string, bool)`

-GetPropertyTypeNameOk returns a tuple with the PropertyTypeName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPropertyTypeName

-`func (o *AccountResponse) SetPropertyTypeName(v string)`

-SetPropertyTypeName sets PropertyTypeName field to given value.

-### HasPropertyTypeName

-`func (o *AccountResponse) HasPropertyTypeName() bool`

-HasPropertyTypeName returns a boolean if a field has been set.

-### SetPropertyTypeNameNil

-`func (o *AccountResponse) SetPropertyTypeNameNil(b bool)`

- SetPropertyTypeNameNil sets the value for PropertyTypeName to be an explicit nil

-### UnsetPropertyTypeName
-`func (o *AccountResponse) UnsetPropertyTypeName()`

-UnsetPropertyTypeName ensures that no value is present for PropertyTypeName, not even an explicit nil
 ### GetRoutingNumber

 `func (o *AccountResponse) GetRoutingNumber() string`